majuss/ecoevolpara/latest/docs/source/Seafile.rst

 1. Download the installer from above.
 2. Run it ìn the terminal (open it with the search function) with :code:`sudo bash install_seafile_client.sh`.
 You need sudo-privileges for this, or you login in as root with :code:`su root`.
 3. Choose graphical client.
-4. Enter your short username.
+4. Enter your short local Debian username.
 5. Choose 1 and restart all window-servers.
 6. Search for :code:`seafile` and start it.
 7. In the first field enter the path: :code:`/home/seafile/$uername`